Ceretto Azienda Vitivinicole

 Barbaresco – Bricco Asili

-It is a place of experimentation, where down the years change has been the only constant, though traditions continue to be treated with the greatest respect.
-A prime example is the adoption as early as the beginning of the Seventies of steel tanks for processing the grapes: an indispensable tool in guaranteeing the utmost cleanliness and perfect temperature control.
+It is a place of experimentation, though traditions continue to be treated with the greatest respect.
+A prime example is the pioneering adoption in the early seventies of steel tanks for processing the grapes, guaranteeing the utmost cleanliness and perfect temperature control.

 The farm works around 15 acres of vineyards divided between two crus – Bricco Asili and Bernardot – for an annual ‘low volume – high quality’ production of around 20 000 bottles.